-- A Mac adapter (an optional accessory) is needed if you are connecting legacy version Macintosh computers. - Many laptops do not turn on their external video ports when connected to a projector.
+A Mac adapter (an optional accessory) is needed if you are connecting legacy version Macintosh computers.

+Many notebooks do not turn on their external video ports when connected to a projector.
 Usually a key combo like FN + F3 or CRT/LCD key turns the external display on/off.
-Locate a function key labeled CRT/LCD or a function key with a monitor symbol on the laptop.
+Locate a function key labeled CRT/LCD or a function key with a monitor symbol on the notebook.
 Press FN and the labeled function key simultaneously.
-Refer to your laptop's documentation to find your laptop's key combination.
+Refer to your notebook's documentation to find your notebook's key combination.